engineering-11/GPS/README.txt

 8. Now run the script by typing [python3] [name_of_script] [datalog_frequency_in_seconds (minimum 1)] [optional_csv_filename]".
 8a.
 An example could be "python3 GPS.py 1".
 This runs the script "GPS.py" and prints data every 1 second.
 8b.
 Another example could be "python3 GPS.py 3 gps_data.csv".
 This runs the script "GPS.py", and every 3 seconds it both prints GPS data to the screen and logs an entry in "gps_data.csv".
 If "gps_data.csv" already exists, it appends to the file.
 Otherwise it creates a new file.
 9. Note that valid GPS data will only be printed and logged if the GPS sensor has acquired a fix.
 It may take a few minutes to acquire a fix.
-For best results, do the optional step 2 and step 4.
+For best results, do the optional steps 2, 4 and 5.
 Also, it helps if your sensor has a direct line of sight to the sky.